1. Character of exemptions

 There are certain specified agencies and types of proceedings which are exempt from all requirements of the Public Meetings Law, pursuant to ORS 192.690.
 Open meetings are required unless a specific exemption is applicable.

-If permitted, closure decisions are generally discretionary with the governing body except in personnel and labor negotiation matters.
+If permitted by statute, closure decisions are generally discretionary by the governing body except in personnel and labor negotiation matters.